How to Plan a Virtual Funeral

 Now that you can see the benefits of planning virtual funeral services, the next question is: where do I start?
 There’s no need to reinvent the wheel.
 If you’ll be hosting a virtual funeral (where the body is present), you’ll need to choose a funeral home to help you with those arrangements.
 Ask questions about the funeral home’s capabilities for live streaming a funeral.
 Some are more well-equipped and tech-savvy than others.
 If you find a funeral home you love but they do not have the ability to help you with a virtual funeral, there are great companies out there to help, including our Farewelling Partners at Salvi Media, who can help get you set up with whatever you need and at several different price points depending on how high your desired production value.

 If you’ll host a virtual memorial or celebration of life (generally days, weeks or months after the burial or cremation and without the body present), the first step is deciding if you’ll live stream the memorial from a venue or just host a home-style production.
-If it’s very simple and at-home, you may choose to just host it yourself via a Zoom account or another platform.
-If you want to create an interactive, more polished online event, with technical support and lots of panache, take a look at Happily, another Farewelling Partner.
-They offer a simple service that provides valuable support and guidance at a reasonable price, or you can request a quote for something with more panache.
-The only thing to note--Happily doesn’t offer services inside the funeral home, so if that’s what you need, definitely check out Salvi.
+If it’s very simple and at-home, you may choose to just host it yourself via a Zoom account or another platform, but beware these have limitations in terms of style and functionality.
+What may be fine for an office meeting may not meet your standards or an important an emotional tribute to someone very special.
+If you want to create an interactive, more polished online event, with technical support and lots of panache, take a look at our Virtual Events page.
+We've partnered with the live-streaming experts at Cadenza to blend technology and style for something truly beautiful, modern and seamless.

 For more details about the technology and logistics of live streaming a funeral or memorial service, check out this detailed guide about how to live stream a funeral.